 [Section 88 inserted by No. 78 of 2003 s.
 17.]

 89. Report under s.
-84, 85 or 88 may be made to a Minister or a Standing Committee instead of to Parliament
+84, 85 or 88 may be made to a Minister or the Standing Committee instead of to Parliament

 A report of the kind mentioned in section 84, 85 or 88 may be made by the Commission to the Minister, or another Minister or the Standing Committee instead of being laid before each House of Parliament or dealt with under section 93 if, for any reason, the Commission considers it appropriate to do so.